mazaoshe/shutter-coach/content/posts/go-structs-and-methods.md

   - "receiver"
   - "Code Example"
 slug: "go-structs-and-methods"
-keywords: "Go structs, Go methods, struct embedding, method receivers, Go programming structs"
+keywords: "Golang structs, Go methods, struct embedding, method receivers, Golang programming structs, Go object oriented programming"
 ---

-## Go Structs and Methods
+## Golang Structs and Methods

-Learn how to define and use structs and methods in Go, including struct embedding and method receivers.
+Learn how to define and use structs and methods in Golang, including struct embedding and method receivers with practical Go code examples.
+These Golang code snippets demonstrate object-oriented programming concepts in Go and how to effectively structure your Go applications.

 ```go
 package main